 How much can I be paid for participating in COMPASS?

 Newly-enrolled COMPASS participants are eligible to receive up to $75 for full participation.
-This $75 is divided into three $25 incentives.

 Why does COMPASS want blood samples?

 Blood samples can provide researchers with a lot of important information about a person’s health, including genetic background, metabolism, and exposure to pollutants in the environment.
 These and other pieces of information all play a role in health across a person’s lifespan.

 Why does COMPASS want saliva samples?

 A saliva sample is a valuable piece of data in health research.
 In addition to genetic information, saliva also contains important hormones like cortisol, estrogen, and testosterone.

 Why does COMPASS want urine samples?